KyllianHmd/SQA_Final_Assignment/README.md

 <pre><code>> Error: Sorry, the survey 'Example Survey' doesn't exist.</code></pre>

 _Note: The standard deviation will return 'Error: It requires a minimum of 2 users to calculate the standard deviation' if there is only one user that answer of the question of the survey_

+# Unit testing and Test-Driven development

+In computer programming, unit testing is a procedure for verifying the proper functioning of a specific piece of software or portion of a program.

+For our project, I used **pytest** for unit tests.
+The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.

+You can run your unit tests by executing this command:

+<pre><code>$ pytest</code></pre>

+After the execution of your tests, if everything is green that means all the tests are passed.
+However, if the output is with red color, it means that there are errors in your tests.
+In our project, each test has the same name as the test function in order to simplify the work of the developers and make the structure of our tests more understandable.

+Test-Driven development is a development method that aims to reduce the anomalies of an application by encouraging frequent testing.
+The "Test first" policy would encourage developers to be more rigorous and to correct errors in near real time.
+The fact that the developer must create the test code before writing the first line would have an impact on the quality of the final product.